grain-lang/grain/stdlib/float64.md

 title: Float64
 ---

-Operations on the Float64 type.
+Utilities for working with the Float64 data type.

 ```grain
 import Float64 from "float64"